starmaid/slowtype/README.md

 templates for `script.txt` and `chars.txt` and the program, when run in the same directory, will read the script with the apropriate formatting.

+To create your video, you can screenrecord the text scrolling on the terminal, and this can then be chroma-keyed in your video editing software of choice and overlaid on the google earth screenrecord.
+There are a lot of ways to integrate this into your workflow, see my video at https://www.youtube.com/watch?v=AtiP78hkZ2s for an example.

 ### Incorperating into other programs